 Onboarding Animations

-The spark for AONAR came from my belief that strength is built in solitude, but no one should have to recover alone.
+The idea for AONAR came from my belief that strength is built in solitude, but no one should have to recover alone.
 After witnessing how many people lose their sense of purpose and identity following divorce, burnout, or trauma, I wanted to design a platform that helps them rebuild both body and mind.

 AONAR was created to transform pain into discipline, merging fitness, design, and technology into a system of self-rescue.
 Every feature is designed to remind users that growth starts the moment they decide to stand back up.